MarlinFirmware/MarlinDocumentation/_configuration/probes.md

 - **Linear Grid** probes a square grid (as much as possible on `DELTA`) to determine the height and tilt of the bed.
 After that it works just the same way as 3-point leveling.
 - **Bilinear Grid** probes a grid in the same manner as Linear Grid, but during printing the Z axis is adjusted according to bilinear interpolation between the measured points.
 This allows the printer to compensate for an uneven surface,
 - **Mesh Bed Leveling** works in the same manner as **Bilinear Grid** but takes different [`G29`](/docs/gcode/G029.html) parameters.
 (This feature is superseded by combining the manual probe option with bilinear leveling,  and will not be included in future versions of Marlin.)
 - **Unified Bed Leveling** combines elements of bilinear and planar leveling and includes extra utilities to help improve measurement accuracy, especially for deltas.
-See (link) for an article specifically about this feature.
+See [this page](/docs/features/unified_bed_leveling.html) for an article specifically about this feature.

 ## Configuration